damhau/azdo-pipeline-explorer/README.md

 ### Filter project

-- Click on the cogs in the project list view and select the list of project you want to see
+- Click on the filter icon in the project list view and select the list of project you want to see

   ![alt text](images/image2.png)